nabla-ml/nabla/docs/api/ops/he_normal.md

 ## Returns

+Tensor
-- `Tensor`: An tensor initialized with the He normal distribution.
+    An tensor initialized with the He normal distribution.